Bate-Fenton House: History

 In November 1934, Gerald Bate died following three weeks of illness during which he didn't leave the house, leaving a substantial estate evaluated at $747,527.78 (equal to $14,161,498.50 in 2019) which was apportioned between his two sons and his only surviving daughter Marjorie St. Helene Fenton, who had married Major William Seabright Fenton.
 The newspapers reported on the probate of his will by executors Hill, Hill and Maclaren, in which "Mrs. Fenton receives his homestead property at 455 Wilbrod Street, together with all household goods, furniture and other chattels", and his obituary noted he was "associated with many of the leading enterprises of the capital, particularly in the field of real estate, he was one of the best-known figures in the life of the city".

 As Marjorie and her husband Major Fenton took control of the property, they employed Louise Healey, Margaret (Madge) Hood and Theresa Glisinski as maids.
 By 1968, they had retained Healey and Hood, and also hired Florence Nichols as the live-in cook.
 In 1948, their 30-year-old son GB Fenton, who had returned from tank warfare in the Second World War, wrote away to the Famous Fantastic Mysteries magazine, ask readers interested in purchasing The King in Yellow, The Man Who Mastered Time, The Island of Captain Sparrow, The Maracot Deep or Morning Star, to contact him at the Bate-Fenton House.
 GB Fenton married Elisabeth Anne Slattery in January 1950.
 On November 11, 1970, Lt.
 Colonel William Fenton died.

 The building served as the headquarters of the Iraqi-Canadian Friendship Association.

+On September 18, 2026, a fire destroyed the home.